 The second action that can be generated from the insights is that a service task might be initialised through linked maintenance or CMMS software.
 Based on the urgency of the attention required, the software schedules a technician—either a Grosvenor employee or any external subcontractor—to resolve the issue, often enabling several less-serious jobs to be collated for completion during a single visit.

 The third potential action that the software can instigate is a requirement for the facility manager to begin the process of acquiring quotes for the work to be completed.

 The most recent implementation of Grosvenor InsightAI has involved the delivery of DDM across eight sites of a client that manages a portfolio of offices, shopping centres and industrial facilities.
 A total of 550 issues have been identified across the portfolio, including fault detection and optimisation opportunities.
+The data gathered from this implementation has proven that DDM is cost-effective and can help reduce maintenance expenses.
 One example was the malfunction of an air-handling unit pressure sensor that led to excessive fan operating speeds, thereby using more energy than necessary.
 Once this fault was identified, the actionable insight was allocated to the next maintenance visit and was efficiently resolved.

 Of the 550 total issues identified, 73 per cent have already been fixed and 11 per cent were able to be resolved remotely within 10 days at no additional cost to the customer and without incurring the need for any maintenance hours on site.
 To date, the client is enjoying a saving of 6,615 kWh/day of energy and 51 kL/day of water.

 These improvements have also had a marked enhancement in the NABERS rating of the buildings concerned, with an average increase to date of 0.2 Stars.
 Not only does this indicate an optimised utilisation of electricity, gas and water, but also signifies a marked elevation in tenant experience through better indoor air quality control.